bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 May 22, 2020
 ----
 1. Linda to bring the proposal for "Static text - help text in the application"
+   - Team to continue on the approach as of now and get more user feedback and then decide on the concise approach
 1. Quick disucssion around Out of Province Solution
+   - Account administrator will have the notary verify the person or have law firm
+   - Notary will notarize the document
+   - Basic BCeID, Passowrd and one time password - IDIM needs to sign off on use of Basic BCeID
+   - Account flow - update the affidavit document
+   - Review process with Staff
+   - Deadline - 23rd of June if everything gets right
+   - Cordinator/user will get an invite and they can use Basic BCeID, Passowrd and one time password to login
 1. Flow mapping meeting discussion
+   - Involve Amit
 1. Direction on documentation of requirements - Choose the right tool
+   - Jamstack is another option.
+   - Microsot team
+   - Business as usual for now.
+We need to bring it up post June
 1. Create receipts for all types of payment #3482
+- Discussed in the PO sync that the logo will be added in the footer to keep it consistent.
+Amit to create another ticket for that work which will be taken in the next sprint.

 ----
 May 15, 2020